aymane-maghouti/sales-data-pipeline/README.md

 This ETL project showcases a comprehensive workflow for extracting, transforming, and loading data into a cloud-based data warehouse while also creating interactive dashboards for data exploration and analysis.

 ## Contacts
-For any questions or inquiries related to this project, feel free to contact:)
+For any questions or inquiries related to this project, feel free to contact me :)

 - linkedin : <a href="https://www.linkedin.com/in/aymane-maghouti/" target="_blank">Aymane Maghouti</a><br>
 - Email: `aymanemaghouti@gmail.com`